 Adjust the size and position of the photograph.

 Adjust the photograph's size and position to match the Inkscape page with the Select Tool (keyboard shortcut F1).
 Drag the corners while holding down the Ctrl key to preserve the aspect ratio.
 Drag the body to translate the photo.

 Trace the logo.

 Inkscape utilizes the Potrace tracing library to create SVG paths from bitmap images.
 To trace the picture, call up the Trace Bitmap dialog ( → (Shift+Alt+B)).

 The Trace Bitmap dialog presents a number of choices for how the tracing is done.
 Looking at the image, we see that there are three different grayscale levels.
 This suggests that we use one of the Multiple scans methods.
 As this is a monochrome photograph, we'll try the Grays option with Scans set to three.
 This will give us three regions, each corresponding to one of the grayscale levels.
 There is the possibility to smooth the bitmap prior to tracing by checking the Smooth box.
 This is not necessary as our starting photograph doesn't have any speckle.
 Finally, there is an option to generate paths for mutually exclusive areas or that include all darker regions.
 The latter is more useful for us, so we check the Stack scans option box.
+One can get a relatively quick idea of what the final scans will look like by checking the Live Preview box.
 The resulting traces are shown below.